microsoft/Azure-Synapse-Connectivity-Checker/README.md

     - Check name resolution for all possible endpoints used by Synapse
     - Check if ports needed are open (1433 / 1443 / 443)
     - Check Internet and Self Hosted IR proxy that change name resolution from local machine to proxy
+    - To make this test it might open AD auth / MFA / to be able to make tests below (Connect-AzAccount -Subscription $SubscriptionID)
         - Make API test calls to apis like management.azure.com / https://WORKSPACE.dev.azuresynapse.net
         - Try to connect to SQL and SQLOndemand APIs using port 1433

 ## Requirements
     - IF want to run as script